“To hell or to Connaught,” Oliver Cromwell, 1653.

 To learn more of the poet there is a memorial building in Sligo Town where a small but cohesive exhibition is housed.
 Also of interest is the work of William’s brother Jack Yeats, an important Irish painter.
 His work is often displayed at the town’s Model Gallery.
 If you don’t happen to catch a Yeats exhibition, though, it’s still worth a visit as the gallery always boasts internationally noted exhibitions.

 Along with the galleries mentioned above, Sligo Town, which lies on the Garavogue River, is a small, lively town with a lot to offer.
-It is scattered with a variety of cafes and restaurant, such as Bistro Bianconi, an Italian with some of the best pizza I’ve had; Osta, a cafe on the riverfront; and Lyon’s, a charming, department-store cafe.
-If you’re eager to see if the Guinness truly is better on Irish soil, then Hargedons and Mc Garrigles on the main street are the most authentic spots to nurse a pint.
+It is scattered with a variety of cafes and restaurants, such as Bistro Bianconi, an Italian with some of the best pizza I’ve had; Osta, a cafe on the riverfront; and Lyon’s, a charming, department-store cafe.
+If you’re eager to see if the Guinness truly is better on Irish soil, then Hargedons and Mc Garrigles on the main street is the most authentic spots to nurse a pint.

 Sligo is accessible from Dublin via train or bus.
 There is also a small airport in Strandhill that has flights to Dublin.
 Alternatively renting a car might be one of the best ways to get around.
 If Cromwell were around nowadays I’m sure he would be eating his words … and maybe drinking a Guinness!